panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 JavaScript has only primitive types, `null`, `undefined` and objects.

-Compared to languages like Java or PHP, in JavaScript there's no concept of class that serves as a template to create objects.
+Compared to languages like Java or PHP, in JavaScript, there's no concept of class that serves as a template to create objects.

 Rather, in JavaScript objects inherit properties from other objects &mdash; the prototypes.
 That's the prototypal inheritance.

-JavaScript looks for inherited properties not only in the direct prototype of the object, but also in the prototype of the prototype, and so on in chain.
+JavaScript looks for inherited properties not only in the direct prototype of the object, but also in the prototype of the prototype, and so on in a chain.

 Finally, JavaScript still provides the classic syntax of `class`-es.
-However, this syntax is only a syntactic sugar on top of prototypes.
+However, this syntax is only syntactic sugar on top of prototypes.

-*Have questions about protoypal inheritance?
-Ask in a comment bellow!*
+*Have questions about prototypal inheritance?
+Ask in a comment below!*